mreza0100/mamzi.net.github.io/pages/universe/god.md

 permalink: /universe/god/
 ---

-#### I do not try to convince you of anything, but you need to logily know what God means in this context to continue the rest of the blog.
+#### I do not try to convince you of anything, but you need to logily know what God means in this context to continue the rest of the blog. **Nothing here is personal, but everything is logical.**

 Spinoza defined all the words from the ground up, the word God, does not have the same meaning in English or the concept you might think of.